 Your new role requires you to spend more time getting the group's work done through others and less time doing the work yourself.
 Many new supervisors find it nearly impossible to stop doing what they did before they were promoted.
 This is so partly because they performed their former tasks well and partly because they were not trained to be supervisors.
+Since they know one side of the role very well (the working side) but do not know the other side (the supervisory side) nearly as well, they tend to favor the side with which they are most comfortable.
 Some supervisors become frustrated when they realize they no longer can do everything better than their subordinates; however, although a supervisor must understand the work, he or she does not need to be able to perform every task in a superior manner.
 Trying to serve as both a full-time leader and a full-time worker simultaneously ends in burnout or failure.